-In summary, the Cost and Environmental category evaluation results are mostly tied optimizesection and ROW needs, generally the greater the Cost and Environmental evaluation impacts.
+In summary, the Cost and Environmental category evaluation results are mostly tied directly to the footprint size of the Basic Scenario.
+In other words, the wider the typical section and ROW needs, generally the greater the Cost and Environmental evaluation impacts.
 Mobility and Safety categories do not necessarily correlate to the footprint size the same way as Cost and Environmental.
 Based on the future traffic demand in the 2040 design year, a wider typical section than existing conditions would better accommodate mobility.
 There is a point where additional lanes would not have an incremental benefit to mobility.
 Also, because there is a significant amount of traffic destined to either downtown North Little Rock or Little Rock, separation of the through traffic and local traffic with a C/D system would be beneficial from a mobility stand point.
 Other Cost and Environmental impacts are introduced with a C/D system as described above.
-Finally, both additional lanes and a C/D system can provide solutions to existing safety problems.
-However, a typical section with additional lanes does increase weaving and the potential for crashes.
+Finally, both additional lanes and a C/D system can provide solutions to existing However, a typical section with additional lanes does increase safety problems. weaving and the potential for crashes.
 A C/D system can help reduce crashes by separating local traffic from through traffic, but Cost and Environmental impacts are introduced with a C/D system as described above, due to the increased typical section.